fluxiium/lambdabot/README.md

-a facebook/twitter/discord bot that generates random memes by combining a number of source images with a meme template (it also does some other things)
+a facebook/twitter/discord bot that generates random memes by combining source images with a meme template (it also does some other things)

-how tf do i use this you might ask?

-well i'm too lazy to explain it atm so you'll have to figure it out on your own...
+i'm too lazy to explain it in detail atm so you'll have to figure it out on your own...

-have fun lol

 you can see the bot in action here:
 * https://fb.com/lambdabot